These are general instructions for installing packages in the SciPy ecosystem.

 Scientific Python distributions¶

-For most users, especially on Windows and Mac, the easiest way to install the packages of the SciPy stack is to download one of these Python distributions, which includes all the key packages:
+For many users, especially on Windows, the easiest way to begin is to download one of these Python distributions, which include all the key packages:

-- Anaconda: A free distribution for the SciPy stack.
+- Anaconda: A free distribution of Python with scientific packages.
 Supports Linux, Windows and Mac.

-- Enthought Canopy: The free and commercial versions include the core SciPy stack packages.
+- Enthought Canopy: The free and commercial versions include the core scientific packages.
 Supports Linux, Windows and Mac.

-- Python(x,y): A free distribution including the SciPy stack, based around the Spyder IDE.
+- Python(x,y): A free distribution including scientific packages, based around the Spyder IDE.
 Windows only.

-- WinPython: A free distribution including the SciPy stack.
+- WinPython: A free distribution including scientific packages.
 Windows only.

-- Pyzo: A free distribution based on Python 3 (see Note on Python 3) with the IEP editor.
-Supports Linux and Windows.
+- Pyzo: A free distribution based on Anaconda and the IEP interactive development environment.
+Supports Linux, Windows and Mac.

 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-sudo yum install numpy scipy python-matplotlib ipython python-pandas sympy python-nose
+sudo dnf install numpy scipy python-matplotlib ipython python-pandas sympy python-nose atlas-devel

-Macs (unlike Linux) don’t come with a package manager, but there are a couple of popular package managers you can install.
+Macs don’t have a preinstalled package manager, but there are a couple of popular package managers you can install.